varchanaiyer/PS-12_Knowledge_Representation_and_Insights_Generation_by_CodeCrafters/README.md

 ---

 ## Note:
-   Do not click on Data Preprocessing Option again because data is preprocess at once.
+   1. Do not click on Data Preprocessing Option again because data is preprocess at once.
+   2. Make sure that you have proper internet connection to run the project otherwise it may be timeout from browser or may be delay for processing the output.

 ## Project Structure
    The project structure is as follows: